We are not currently accepting applications for the 2018 PLP.

 The Sorensen Institute's flagship Political Leaders Program (PLP) is a leadership development program for residents of Virginia interested in becoming more active in public service, whether as community leaders or as elected officials.
 Participation in this program has become a traditional "first step" for future political leaders in the Commonwealth.
-The class meets in various locations across Virginia, once a month from March through December excpet for the month of July.
+The class meets in various locations across Virginia, once a month from March through December except for the month of July.

 The PLP curriculum is focused on three core subject areas: